kaiw1atcmu/kaiw1atcmu.github.io/index.md

 > specific, practical aim or objective (including a client-driven purpose).

 ## What Is My Perspective On Scientific Research?
+As a veteran software developer and seasoned algorithm engineer, I constantly feel unfulfilled with passive acquisition of ready-made knowledge, and simply conducting self-motivated research in general AI-related fields.
+Rather, I sincerely look forward to learning from pioneers in the AI research community, hope to take part in serious research-oriented training, and proactively push forward AI frontiers.

+Personally, I have a definitive mission toward doing quality research and consolidating my research with a principled mathematical methodology.

 ## References
 [Definition of Research](https://researchwhisperer.org/2012/09/18/what-is-research)